 Manhattan, 2017

 This piece debuted in July of 2017, the same month that a Delaware-sized iceberg split from Antarctica.
-It is widely accepted within the scientific community that human activity has greatly contributed to climate change and the corresponding accelerated rate at which glaciers are receding.
+It is widely accepted that human activity has greatly contributed to climate change and the corresponding accelerated rate at which glaciers are collapsing.

 Conceived of in 2014, Glaciers Will Not Be There took over three years to realize.
-In 2015 the artist took part in the Arctic Circle residency program, which is designed for artists wanting to do work in the far north.
+In 2015 the artist took part in the Arctic Circle residency program, which is designed for artists needing to work in the far north.

 Manhattan, 2018

-In 2018, Glaciers Will Not Be There was shown twice in Manhattan— at The Cultivist’s annual gala (measuring 15' x 8') and at a show put on by the Human Impacts Institute (measuring 8' x 6').
-The latter was shown at the Taipei Economic and Cultural Office’s New York office (TECO), which is home to Taiwanese ambassador to the United States.
-It was the first art installation to be shown in the office’s windows in its 40 year history.
+In 2018, Glaciers Will Not Be There was shown twice in Manhattan— at The Cultivist’s annual gala (measuring 15' x 8') and, in coordination with the Human Impacts Institute, at the Taipei Economic and Cultural Office’s New York office (TECO), which is home to Taiwanese ambassador to the United States.
+It was the first art installation shown in TECO’s windows in its 40-year history.
+The installation measured 8' x 6'.

 Manhattan, 2018, Cultivist Gala